Nat Daniels, CEO of Angels Media and The ValPal Network tells us about publishing leading online news and the property market.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

-Nat Daniels: Yes, we had a number of staff on furlough and unfortunately had to make a couple of redundancies very quickly.
+Nat Daniels: Yes, we had a few staff on furlough and unfortunately had to make a couple of redundancies very quickly.
 We are now coming out of that situation with most staff now back.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-Nat Daniels: We have taken a number of staff on to help with ‘customer start service’ as we have found that that is the number one thing in order to maintain our retention of clients.
+Nat Daniels: We have taken a few staff on to help with ‘customer start service’ as we have found that that is the number one thing in order to maintain our retention of clients.

 Did you benefit from any government grants, and did that help keep your business afloat?